 This two-week rotation has been designed as a collaborative effort between our general pediatric faculty and child psychiatry staff.
 PL-2 or PL-3 residents gain exposure to mental health issues working in mental health sites and then extrapolate to general pediatric settings.

 Residents have many opportunities for advocacy, starting with the advocacy they do for individual patients.
 The community advocacy rotation allows residents to select from an array of opportunities, including work on a Care-a-Van that provides primary care for underserved communities, working with a pediatrician at a federally qualified clinic serving indigent patients, work with the Baltimore City Health Department, or participation in clinics for children with special health care needs.

 PL-2 residents participate in a longitudinal experience in interviewing adolescents concerning high-risk behaviors including substance abuse.
 An adolescent faculty member with expertise in this area leads the intervention, which includes experiential and didactic sessions.

-PL-3 residents who serve as supervisors on the general inpatient ward teams and all available PL-3 residents attend morning report three mornings each week.
+PL-3 residents who serve as supervisors on the general inpatient ward teams and all available PL-3 residents attend morning report two mornings each week.
 Shared learning takes place between the residents and faculty.
 Residents present patients and there is discussion about the differential diagnosis, appropriate treatment options and available evidence to support patient care decisions.
-Our departmental librarian is in attendance to provide support for literature searches.
 Focus is directed at the PL-3 level to enable more targeted education and sophisticated discussions to enhance their leadership skills.
 Morning report also serves as an opportunity for shared communication among PL-3s, the chief residents and faculty-level program leadership.